Murder of Rebecca Middleton: Arrests and trials

 On July 10, 1996, Bermuda police arrested Justis Smith, 17, and Jamaican National Kirk Mundy, 21.
 Smith was charged with premeditated murder and Mundy was charged with being an accessory to the crime.
-At the time Mundy was on bail for the armed robbery of a bank vehicle in November of 1995 for which he would later serve a 16 year sentence.
+At the time Mundy was on bail for the armed robbery of a bank vehicle in November 1995 for which he would later serve a 16-year sentence.
 On Oct.
 16, 1996, Mundy was offered a plea deal by the prosecution in exchange for testifying against Smith and accepted a sentence of 5 years in prison for being an accessory to the crime.
 However, two years later in 1998, he was charged with murder amid new DNA evidence which indicated that he had perpetrated the violent sexual assault.
-On July 1998, Britain’s Privy Council rejected this attempt to prosecute Mundy again due to the legal principle of double jeopardy.
+In July 1998, Britain's Privy Council rejected this attempt to prosecute Mundy again due to the legal principle of double jeopardy.

-On November 1998, Justis Smith was tried for his part in the murder.
+In November 1998, Justis Smith was tried for his part in the murder.
 Smith alleged that Mundy had been the primary perpetrator of the offence and contradicted Mundy's testimony.
 Judge Vincent Meerabux ultimately directed the jury to acquit Smith, stating there was not enough evidence to convict him of the offence.
 A retrial was ordered, but Smith was acquitted for a second time.

-In March of 2006, Bermuda’s Head of Prosecutions ruled out the possibility of fresh charges related to serious sexual assault, torture and kidnapping.
-In April of 2007, Human-rights lawyer Cherie Booth argued at a hearing for Mundy and Smith to be tried again but the Chief Justice of Bermuda refused to allow any new charges.
+In March 2006, Bermuda's Head of Prosecutions ruled out the possibility of fresh charges related to serious sexual assault, torture and kidnapping.
+In April 2007, Human-rights lawyer Cherie Booth argued at a hearing for Mundy and Smith to be tried again but the Chief Justice of Bermuda refused to allow any new charges.

 In 2017, Mundy was deported back to his home country of Jamaica after serving his prison sentence for armed robbery and being an accessory to a crime.